-- Pilsner: Pale lager
+- Pilsner: Hoppy lager

-- Dunkel: Dark
+- Dunkel: Dark lager

-- Radler: Half pilsner, half lemonade
+- Radler: Half helles or pilsner, half lemonade

 Even though old King Ludwig I gave breweries the ability to sell beer, he forbade them from hawking food (or hard alcohol, for that matter).
 So the beer-garden picnic quickly became popular, a tradition lasting to this day.
 Most beer gardens still allow patrons to bring their own picnic foods as long as they purchase beer.
 Some beer gardens section off tables specifically for self-catering, while few—mainly restaurants masquerading as beer gardens—prohibit the practice completely.
 If you’re planning to bring a picnic, call ahead or look online to check their rules governing picnics.
 Or just double-check with an employee when you get there.
 An important caveat here is that bringing restaurant-bought, prepared food like pizza, kebabs, etc. is frowned upon, even “verboten.”